mechmotum/mechmotum.github.io/content/pages/guide.rst

 - You can print documents by uploading files to https://linuxprint.tudelft.nl and then swiping your campus ID card at any printer in the buildings.
 - Shared data network drives can be accessed at https://webdata.tudelft.nl.
+- To add the "print anywhere" printers on Linux, you can add a printer and use:

+  - URI found on https://linuxprint.tudelft.nl/driverprint.cfm which looks like ipps://linuxprint.tudelft.nl:443/ipp/r/...
+  - And then download this PPD file: https://webprint.tudelft.nl/install/linux/xrxC8035.ppd